 She looked at me and smiled slightly: “That’s the hospital.”
 I felt my swollen eyes widen, and redirected them to my bag of medicinal loot.

-I don’t recommend getting sick in China.
+I don’t recommend getting sick in China (as I did in mid-2019).
 But if you’re going to come down with bronchitis and a bacterial infection on vacation, somewhere with ample tea and warm hospitality is not a bad place for you to be.
 I unequivocally do recommend, however, having travel medical insurance—preferably from a company with a user-friendly app you can pre-download on your phone.
 It’ll afford you the luxury of entering and exiting a clinic to see an English-speaking doctor abroad in a fraction of the time that a 3,000-bed hospital would ever be able to see you.

 How to Find the Right Healthcare Abroad